Full-time and Part-time Admission Requirements

 Arrange for application fee payment.

-Please note that a non-refundable application fee of $100 CAD is payable to the Ontario Universities Application Centre by Visa, MasterCard, internet banking, cheque or money order.
+Please note that a non-refundable application fee of $100 CAD is payable to the Ontario Universities Application Centre by Visa, MasterCard or internet banking.
 Instructions regarding payment options can be found when you log onto your OUAC account online.

 Applications will not be processed without the application fee.